 -

-that is a Framework assigned unique identifier for the full lifetime of a bundle, even if it is updated or the Framework is restarted.
+Bundle identifier - A longthat is a Framework assigned unique identifier for the full lifetime of a bundle, even if it is updated or the Framework is restarted.
 Its purpose is to distinguish bundles in a Framework.
 Bundle identifiers are assigned in ascending order to bundles when they are installed.
-The methodgetBundleId()
+The methodgetBundleId()returns a bundle's identifier.

 Bundle location - A name assigned by the management agent (Operator) to a bundle during the installation.
 This string is normally interpreted as a URL to the JAR file but this is not mandatory.
 Within a particular Framework, a location must be unique.
 A location string uniquely identifies a bundle and must not change when a bundle is updated.
-The
+The getLocation()method retrieves the location of a bundle.

 Bundle Symbolic Name and Bundle Version - A name and version assigned by the developer.
 The combination of Bundle Version and Bundle Symbolic Name is a globally unique identifier for a bundle.
-The
+The getSymbolicName()method returns the assigned bundle name.
+The BundlegetVersion()method returns the version.
+Though the pair is unique, it is possible to install the same bundle multiple times if theorg.osgi.framework.bsnversionframework launching property is set tomanagedormultiple, see also Bundle Collision Hook.

 A bundle can be in one of the following states: